Kmeakin/walrus-report/src/30-implementation.md

 instruction-set and application-binary-interface (ABI).

-To achieve this, the LLVM IR resembles an assembly programming language, with the addition of abstractions for compound datatypes, global variables, stack allocation, and functions.
+To achieve this, the LLVM IR resembles an assembly programming language, with the addition of abstractions for compound data types, global variables, stack allocation, and functions.
 Each LLVM program consists of a series of global variable definitions, type definitions and function definitions.
-Unlike platform-specific programming languges - where the only datatype is a machine-words (and floating-point types, if the processor supports them) and the same machines word can be freely reinterpreted as a pointer, an integer, a character, a boolean, etc by each instruction - LLVM is strongly-typed: each value has a type, each instruction operates on specified types, and values must be explictly converted between types.
+Unlike platform-specific programming languages - where the only data type is a machine-words (and floating-point types, if the processor supports them) and the same machines word can be freely reinterpreted as a pointer, an integer, a character, a boolean, etc by each instruction - LLVM is strongly-typed: each value has a type, each instruction operates on specified types, and values must be explicitly converted between types.

-Each function body consists of a flat stream of assembly instructions, split into *basic-blocks* - a continious sequence of instructions, terminated by a branch or return).
+Each function body consists of a flat stream of assembly instructions, split into *basic-blocks* - a contiguous sequence of instructions, terminated by a branch or return).
 Instructions must be in *static single assignment form* (SSA): each variable must be assigned to exactly once.
 Mutation is achieved by storing a value on the stack or heap and writing to the pointed-to value.

-### The codegen pass
+### Generating LLVM IR
 Generating LLVM IR for a program is accomplished by first generating definitions for structs, enums and functions, and then generating the body of each function by a recursive traversal of the function's HIR.
 The LLVM library provides a